thomaspeugeot/multi_ws_issue/README.md

 And the application is correctly displayed.

 ### Why is it important to import directly across workspaces and not import through a library ?

+Before flaming this question, please read the following.

 The import is a direct import of a component outside the workspace.
 This is contrary to the Angular proper way which is to import  components through a library (see https://angular.dev/tools/libraries/creating-libraries).